Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 A 1-acre cattle-watering pond in the Midwest receiving pasture runoff will often see dense duckweed sheets by late June if left unmanaged.
 The combination of manure nutrients, still water, and summer heat creates ideal conditions for explosive growth.

-Understanding that duckweed presence signals nutrient imbalance—not just a cosmetic issue—is essential for developing an effective control strategy.
+Understanding that duckweed presence signals nutrient imbalance—not just a cosmetic issue—is essential for developing an effective control strategy grounded in sustainable lake and pond management practices.

 Effects of Duckweed on Pond Health